137 Pillars House

 Average time to visit

 The best time to visit Chiang Mai is between October and April.
 The monsoon season traditionally begins in May and lasts through to October, with July to September usually being the time of heaviest rain.
 The hottest month is April, when temperatures can hit the 40s.
 The cooler months of November to January will be a good time to travel if you don't like the heat, with the average day temperature slightly below 30°C.

-Call us on to start planning your holiday to 137 Pillars House or take a look at our itineraries to Thailand
+To start planning your holiday to 137 Pillars House

 137 Pillars House has the feel of being secluded in a secret and lush tropical garden in the heart of Chiang Mai.
 This hidden gem has an old world charm, transporting you to times gone by with the history of the main house.

 137 Pillars is wonderfully located in Wat Gate district near the banks of the Ping River, with easy access to all of the cultural and heritage sites of Chiang Mai.
 The area of Wat Gate was so named for the Wat Gate Khar Rham Temple, a traditional Thai complex with a multitude of pagodas, on the doorstep of 137 Pillars.

 All of the 30 suites in this boutique hotel are sympathetically designed in line with the building’s interesting history dating back to 1889.
 Complete with roll top baths, elegant four poster beds, beautiful teak furnishings and stunning Oriental accents, each room is completely unique and a work of art in itself.